tytydraco/yessleep/out/My_Son_Keeps_Coming_Home_From_School_in_Clothes_I_Never_Bought_Him.md

 "It's nothing.
 We were just clearing stuff out at Eli’s, and I tripped."

 "Clearing what out?
 Where do you even go after school, Toby?
 I’ve checked the school roster.
-There isn't an *"Eli"* in the seventh grade."
+There isn't an *"Eli"* in the seventh grade *or* eighth grade.”

 Toby pulled his face out of my hand.
 The easy, shy kid was gone.

-"He’s not in my grade," Toby said flatly.
+"He’s not in my school," Toby said flatly.

 My stomach dropped.
 My heart was probably doing 110.
 "How old is he?
 Where does he live?
 Why is he giving you a leather jacket, Toby?
 Adult men don't just give kids clothes for no reason."